Effects of quantum geometry on the decoherence induced by black holes

 In the second line of equation \eqref{eq:defdecfctft}, a tilde denotes Fourier transform with respect to proper time and $S_{AB}(\Omega)$ the Fourier transform of the two-point correlation function of the electric field which turns out to be

 The term in the numerator that goes linear in $\Omega$ is not present for a particle at rest in a thermal environment at Hawking temperature, as was discussed in \cite{Wilson-Gerow:2024ljx}.
-It is the crucial term that leads to the decoherence caused by the horizon: Assuming the separation of $A$'s superposition, $\epsilon^A(\tau)$, to be constant, $\epsilon^A$, for a long proper time $\mathcal{T}$ and zero otherwise, results in its Fourier transform being strongly peaked around $\Omega=0$ and hence the integration in frequency domain in equation \eqref{eq:defdecfctft} can be approximated by only considering the modes around $\Omega=0$:
+As shown there, it is the crucial term that leads to the decoherence caused by the horizon: Assuming the separation of $A$'s superposition, $\epsilon^A(\tau)$, to be constant, $\epsilon^A$, for a long proper time $\mathcal{T}$ and zero otherwise, results in its Fourier transform being strongly peaked around $\Omega=0$ and hence the integration in frequency domain in equation \eqref{eq:defdecfctft} can be approximated by only considering the modes around $\Omega=0$ (see e.g. \cite{Wilson-Gerow:2024ljx}):

-We get decoherence induced by the horizon, with a linearly increasing decoherence functional for sufficiently large times $\mathcal{T}$.
+In accordance with the results from \cite{Danielson:2022tdw,Danielson:2022sga,Gralla:2023oya,Danielson:2024yru,Biggs:2024dgp}, this leads to decoherence induced by the horizon, with a linearly increasing decoherence functional for sufficiently large times $\mathcal{T}$.
 The main contribution of the decoherence effect comes from the two-point correlation function at $\Omega\approx 0$, that is from the very low frequency modes of the electric field.
 In this discussion, in particular the decoherence caused by the opening and closing of the superposition during $\mathcal{T}_1$ and from radiation going to infinity is neglected, as it can be bounded from above while the decoherence caused by the horizon can become arbitrarily large (i.e. arbitrarily close to unity) when waiting long enough in $\mathcal{T}$.

 A crucial ingredient in this calculation, which is present in all the works \cite{Danielson:2022tdw,Danielson:2022sga,Gralla:2023oya,Wilson-Gerow:2024ljx,Danielson:2024yru,Biggs:2024dgp,Li:2025vcm} in one or another way, is the assumption that the entire spectrum of electric field modes can pierce the horizon (in the global point of view) and that the presence of the horizon modifies the spectrum of the electric field at all frequencies (in the local point of view).
-Bringing in a potential quantization of the horizon geometry challenges this assumption: Given a minimal step in the area $A_0$, the changes in the horizon's total area, if any, are at least by this value.
-Due to energy conservation, this is only possible if the horizon absorbs enough energy $E$ for the transition from the mass state corresponding to the area $A$ before the absorption to the new mass state corresponding to $A+A_0$.
+If at the very small scales we are in presence of a quantum geometry, this can be challenged.